 In this post, you'll see one of the very few “gadgets” I use with my off-grid solar batteries.
 It’s called the Battery Life Saver, but generically most folks refer to these devices as a battery desulfator.

 What Is a Battery Desulfator?

 This section is a little bit technical, so skip to the next section if you get bogged down.

 Here’s the short version…When charging or discharging lead acid batteries, a chemical reaction is happening.
 While using power from your battery (discharging), lead from the plates inside your battery is being converted into lead sulfate.
 And when your battery is being recharged, that lead sulfate is converted back into lead.

 That is how it’s supposed to work.
-But unfortunately this reaction doesn’t always happen properly (especially if you are not treating your batteries nicely).
+But unfortunately, this reaction doesn’t always happen properly (especially if you are not treating your batteries nicely).
 Sometimes, bits of lead sulfate may form into lead sulfate crystals.
-These crystals cannot transform back into regular lead and they collect on the surface of the plates (kind of like corrosion).
+These crystals cannot transform back into ordinary lead and they collect on the surface of the plates (kind of like corrosion).
 When this happens, the crystals combine with any impurities in the acid—which is why you only want to use distilled water in batteries.

 This sulfation happens gradually, but with enough time these lead sulfate crystals can interfere with the chemical reaction and negatively affect your battery’s capacity and lifespan.

 So what’s the solution?
-First, if you properly maintain your your batteries, they will be less likely to suffer from sulfation.
+First, if you properly maintain your batteries, they will be less likely to suffer from sulfation.
 One key tactic is to fully charge your battery at least once every 7-10 days.
 Also, periodic equalizing (overcharging) can help also, but equalizing is not the answer for reversing sulfation.

 While equalizing your battery will stir the acid (which is good), it cannot dissolve much if any of the lead sulfate crystals.
 And that is where the Battery Life Saver comes in.